wangyz1999/resume-web/content/home/experience.md

     date_start: '2020-05-18'
     date_end: '2021-08-28'
     description: |-2
-      Reinforcement Learning and Route Optimization Research:
+      **Route Optimization in Service of a Search and Rescue Artificial Social Intelligence Agent**

-      * Created and co-developed a MDP semantic graph environment using the OpenAI Gym and NetworkX
+      * Investigated various *Graph Transformer* models for efficiently and approximately solving route optimization problems such as *Travelling Salesman Problem (TSP)* and *Capacitated Vehicle Routing Problem (CVRP)*.
-      * Led RL experiments using DQN and PPO for Search-and-Rescue (SAR) route optimization
+      * Designed a *Coorperative Multi-Agent Reinforcement Learning* system where agents with different roles and capabilities use the said *Graph Transformer* models as the oracle to get approximately optimal paths and coorperate to solve a Search-and-Rescue task in a Minecraft environment.
-      * Co-developed Mixed-Integer Programming (MIP) models for SAR route planning with Google OR-Tools
+      * Developed a *Markov Decision Process (MDP)* Semantic Graph environment to simulate search and rescue tasks and conduct deep reinforcement learning experiment with *Proximal Policy Optimization (PPO)* on the environment for route optimization
-      * Led and Developed a Sequential Decision-making Framework by modifying the Transformer Architecture for multi-agent SAR
+      * Devised *Mixed-Integer Programming (MIP)* Solutions to Discounted Reward Travelling Salesman Problem for Search and Rescue Tasks

-      Cognitive Architecture Research:
+      **PySigma Cognitive Architecture**

-      * Front-End development of visulizing and debuging tool for (Py)Sigma Cognitive Architecture
+      * Unit Testing and front-end development to PySigma Cognitive Architecture
-      * Unit Testing, Literature Review
+      * Literature review on message-passing inference algorithms for probabilistic graphical models.

   - title: Research Assistant
     company: Institute of Computing Technology, Chinese Academy of Sciences
     company_url: 'http://english.ict.cas.cn/'
     company_logo: cas
     location: Beijing, China
-    date_start: '2019-06-06'
+    date_start: '2019-05-06'
     date_end: '2019-08-20'
     description: |-2
-      Natural Language Processing Part-of-Speech Research:
+      **Chinese Part of Speech Tagging Error Correction**

-      * Created and developed a Rule-Based Expert System to correct pos tagging errors
+      * Developed a Rule-Based Expert System that corrects *Chinese Part of Speech (POS)* Tagging errors made by neural language models.
-      * Data-Mined POS correction rules based on Stanford CoreNLP and NLPIR-ICTCLAS
+      * Designed a pipeline that discovers new POS tagging rules based on similarity analysis between the POS tagging results from Stanford CoreNLP model and NLPIR-ICTCLAS POS Tagging System

 design:
   columns: '2'